 In his work, Brian thermoforms our two-dimensional sheet into mesmerizing lighted objects.
-“It is magical taking something flat, like ACRYLITE® sheeting, adding heat, and transforming it into a 3-dimensional form,” says Brian.
+“It is magical taking something flat, like ACRYLITE® acrylic sheet, adding heat, and transforming it into a 3-dimensional form,” says Brian.
 “Extruded and cast ACRYLITE® acrylic takes form beautifully and it comes in a wide range of colors and shades.
-And the saturation achieved in a number of hues is simply remarkable.
+The saturation achieved in several hues is truly remarkable.
 The quality of manufacture is apparent from the packaging all the way to the performance of the product itself.”

 Brian’s work has been featured internationally.
 This April, during the Milan Furniture Fair, he showed work at Spazio Rossana Orlandi as part of the “Loaded” exhibition presented by the School of the Art Institute of Chicago (SAIC).
-Brian has also been profiled in Design Bureau Magazine’s, “For Hire.”
-His newest work, “Permutations,” will be on display at the SAIC graduation exhibition; SAIC is being called “America’s most influential art and design school” and their exhibitions are a major attraction for design industry leaders seeking the next generation of contemporary designers.
+Brian has also been profiled in Design Bureau Magazine’s “For Hire.”
+His newest work, “Permutations,” will be on display at the SAIC graduation exhibition; SAIC is being called “America’s most influential art and design school,” and their exhibitions are an attraction for design industry leaders seeking the next generation of contemporary designers.

 This material is manufactured in a wide range of tones, diverse range of colors, and transparencies for use in a variety of design concepts.
 Easily thermoformed with consistent results, the predictability of the forming process means less trial and error, reduced waste, and prompter production time.
 Above all, this sheet is one of the most readily recyclable plastics on the market today.